Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Betting Trends

-- Baylor has covered 17 times in 33 games with a spread this season.
+- Baylor has compiled a 17-15-1 record against the spread this year.

-- The Bears and their opponents have combined to go over the point total 17 out of 33 times this season.
+- When playing as at least 1-point underdogs this year, the Bears have an ATS record of 3-2.

-- Creighton has covered 15 times in 32 games with a spread this season.
+- Creighton has won 15 games against the spread this season, while failing to cover 17 times.

-- In the Bluejays' 32 chances this year, the combined scoring has gone over the point total 13 times.
+- Bluejays games have gone over the point total 13 out of 32 times this season.

 Baylor Futures Odds